Godley/wedding-website/where-to-stay.md

+---
+layout: page
+title: Where to stay
+permalink: /where-to-stay/
+main_nav: true
+---

+**Signal is limited once you leave the A1 in Biggleswade, so pre booking taxis to and from the venue is advised.**

 # Closest
 - [Black Horse at Ireland](https://blackhorseireland.com): Ireland, Bedfordshire that is!
 Very good quality food, rooms include continental breakfast.
 - [Estate housing](https://www.landmarktrust.org.uk/search-and-book/landmark-groups/old-warden/#Search): there are a few landmark to stay around the estate if you're looking for something more unique.
 All have a minimum stay of Friday to Sunday and are a bit more expensive, though.

-Ireland is about a 7 minute taxi or an hour's stumble down an unlit country road (not advised!).
+Ireland is about a 5 minute taxi or an hour's stumble down an unlit country road (not advised!).
 The houses on the estate are about a 15 minute walk.
-Signal is limited once you leave the A1, so pre booking taxis to and from the venue is advised.

 # Biggleswade
 - [Stratton House Hotel](https://www.strattonhouse-hotel.co.uk): Fairly traditional central hotel in Biggleswade built in the 17th century.